 Skip to main content

-Spike is a non-market quote.
+A spike is a non-market quote.

 On the chart, a spike may look as follows:

-- a significant change in price within a few seconds;
+• a significant change in price within a few seconds

-- the return of the price to its original level;
+• the return of the price to its original level

-- lack of a characteristic news background.
+• lack of a characteristic news background

-Since the prices are non-market, the transactions made on them are cancelled and the spike on the chart is deleted.
+As a result of a technical error, the flow looks like '99.00; 100.00; 100.00; 10.100; 100.00; 99.00'; therefore, we see a 'falling' movement on the chart for 1 second.
+Since the prices are non-market, the trades made on them are cancelled, and the spike on the chart is deleted.

 Did you find it helpful?